What is a Hysterosalpingogram?

 We understand that the hysterosalpingogram (HSG) test can raise fear and anxiety over a potentially painful experience.
 Be rest assured that our fertility specialists have done thousands of painless HSG procedures over the last 25+ years.
 Many of South Florida’s gynecologists have been referring their patients to us for pain-free HSG procedures.
 You will be prescribed a non-steroidal, anti-inflammatory medication (Naproxen) and an antibiotic as part of your procedure.

 - Tell your doctor if you are or might be pregnant.
 A pregnancy test will be performed before your test to confirm that you are not pregnant.

 - The HSG should not be performed if you currently have a pelvic infection.

-- You should inform the doctor if you are allergic to iodine dye or shellfish.
+- You should inform the doctor if you are allergic to iodine dye.

 - Talk to your doctor about the HSG test, how it is done, what are its risks and how the test will help with your treatment.

 - You will be asked to sign a consent form that says you agree to have the HSG test done, and that you fully understand the benefits, risks and complications of the procedure.

 You will meet your fertility specialist at the x-ray room just before your hysterosalpingogram procedure, and you will have an opportunity to ask any last minute questions you may have.